 Who really is the customer?

 Given that the objective of aged care is to look after the ageing population, the obvious answer is the resident.
-The traditional notion of a customer has been the ‘end user’ -- the person for whom the service was designed.
+The traditional notion of a customer has been the ‘end user’ — the person for whom the service was designed.
 Therefore, the services offered by the providers are usually directed at the primary resident.
 But, is that enough?

 In our view, it is imperative that aged care providers consider both the resident and their relatives (their representatives) as their customers.
 In many instances’ families are often the primary decision-makers – in terms of providing financial support, communicating with the providers about any medical or dietary issues and reviewing their overall level of care.
 Of course, the primary customer is the resident, who lives in the aged care facility, but a secondary customer is their family who is often the “buyer” of the service and are responsible for making decisions about their family members’ care.

-It’s not about “fixing” it’s about re-imagining
+It’s not about “fixing” customer experience it’s about re-imagining it

 Given the regulatory reforms, growing competition and shifting consumer preferences that are amplified by unprecedented choice, both the resident and the family are in need of a new customer experience.
 What is required is not just “fixing” what is broken but to re-imagine a seamless experience for the two customers that integrates high-quality service and care.
 The aim is to exceed expectations, rather than meet requirements.